FFmpeg/FFV1/ffv1.md

 #### alternative state transition table

 The alternative state transition table has been build using iterative minimization of frame sizes and generally performs better than the default.
 To use it, the coder_type has to be set to 2 and the difference to the default has to be stored in the parameters.
-The reference implemenation of FFV1 in FFmpeg uses this table by default at the time of this writing when Range coding is used.
+The reference implementation of FFV1 in FFmpeg uses this table by default at the time of this writing when Range coding is used.

 ```
   0, 10, 10, 10, 10, 16, 16, 16, 28, 16, 16, 29, 42, 49, 20, 49,